 either by the a national clearing system if it is a domestic transaction and the possibility exists

 or by the card network otherwise

-These transactions exchanges can occur many times during the day.
+These transaction exchanges can occur many times during the day.
 The related clearing and settlement can happen once or many times during the day, depending on the clearing systems and card network rules.
 If you want to get a deep understanding of clearing and settlement, I strongly recommend you to read related articles on this blog.

 The interbank system (national clearing system or card network) generates the debit instructions and transmits them to each issuing bank (or its direct participant).
-After receiving the funds from the issuers, it generates the credit instructions to credit the acquirers’ account and notifies them about the credits.
+After receiving the funds from the issuers, it generates the credit instructions to credit the acquirers’ accounts and notifies them about the credits.

 6- Debit notification / Reporting

 The cardholder’s bank debits his account after receipt and correct processing of the card transaction messages received from the interbank exchange network.
 This information goes back to the cardholder via his account statement and/or other means as agreed between the bank and his client.